 The ride takes place on public roads and we don’t have exclusive use of these for the event.
 Please be look out for other trail users particularly horse riders who frequently use the bridleways in this area.
 Make them aware of your presence and pass wide and slow should you encounter any.
 The leaflet below from the BHS gives lots of useful advice for both cyclists and horse riders and we would recommend all riders have a read through before the ride.
 Click on the image to download a pdf version of the leaflet.

 No one likes to think about things going wrong but accidents can happen and we think it’s important that riders understand their own responsibilities.
-All our events have public liability insurance in place that covers Evans Cycles and the actions of it’s staff, it doesn’t cover you for your own actions or for actions of other third parties.
+All our events have public liability insurance in place that covers Evans Cycles and the actions of it’s staff, it doesn’t cover you for your own actions.
 In simple terms that means if you cause an accident that is found to be your fault you are personally responsible for any injury to yourself or others and for any damage to yours of other peoples property.
 Sorry if that all sounds a bit heavy, we want everyone to have a safe and enjoyable ride so please ride sensibly, control your speed and don’t take unnecessary risks.

 WEATHER & ROAD CONDITIONS